Albert-Xu416/CMS-UPC-OO-Run-Codes/MC_Simulation_Code/CRAB_Job_Submission/README.md

 gsplit -l ${totalLines} ${dir}/slight.${specName}.out  --numeric-suffixes=1  -a 4   ${dir}/splitFiles/slight_${specName}_  --additional-suffix=.out

-./splitSTARlight.sh 4000 CohJpsi (Run it in generateLHE)
+./splitSTARlight.sh 4000 CohJpsi (Run it in generateLHE, it creates 4000 lines per file, and store them in file CohJpsi)

+/Users/albertxu/Desktop/STARlight_Folder/starlightLHE-master/generateLHE/CohJpsi/splitFiles (Now by the code, all the splitted files are given at this location)